LBlend/spuristo/README.md

 spuristo is a CLI application that utilizes bluetooth and linear regression to guess the number of people in the vicinity of a device.

-This is a project which has a lot of work that remains to be done at the time of writing this.
+This project has a lot of work that remains to be done at the time of writing this.

 ## Get started